FailAcademy/learning/adp-vancouver/_slides/week-08/02-navigation-and-dependencies.md

 # ExNavigation

-- A higher level of abstration on `NavigationExperimental`
+- A higher level of abstraction on `NavigationExperimental`
 - Provides a set of defaults that can be customized
 - Supports tab navigation, sliding drawer navigation, the Android back button, and modals
 - Your routes are your React Components